References: A Sample

 Wilson, A., Zeithaml, V., Bitner, M. J., & Gremler, D. (2016).
 Services Marketing: Integrating Customer Focus Across the Firm (3 Ed.).
 London: McGraw-Hill Education.

-Please click/tap the ‘Sphere of Opportunity’ graphic below to navigate to the British Business Manifesto: The Book page.
+Please click/tap your browser ‘Back’ button to return to the location navigated from.
+Alternatively, click/tap the ‘Bookshelf & Typewriter’ graphic below to navigate to the British Business Manifesto: The Book page.

 All content © Colin Edward Egan, 2020